aysegulakbas/aysegulakbas/README.md

 # Hi, i'm Ayşegül 🙋
--Interested Mobile Application development/ iOS Development,<br /> -Innovative, focused on constantly improving skills and processes,<br />
+-Interested Mobile Application development/ iOS Development,<br /> -Innovative, focused on constantly improving skills and processes.<br />

 Please feel free to get in touch with me for any reason!